orbeon/orbeon-forms-doc/form-runner/component/timestamp.md

 ### Server-side

-When providing a value on the server, for example when producing a PDF file, the value is converted to a timezone provided on the server, as follows:
+When rendering on the server, for example when producing a PDF file, the value is converted to a timezone provided on the server, as follows:

 - `user.timezone` property, if set, for example to `Europe/Paris`
 - `oxf.fr.default-timezone` property, if set